ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 • A real paperback with their name on the cover

-• Professionally printed and available for purchase online
+• Professionally printed and listed for sale online

 • Sold by the author at their own signing event

-• The author will learn how to present their story through a read aloud and then make their first sale through the author signing event.
+• They learn to present their story, read it aloud, and make their first sale

 Years from now, their name will still be on the cover of a book they wrote themselves.